 Appeals to the SBOE are initially heard by administrative law judges employed by the Secretary of State's Administrative Procedures Division.
 Normally, the judges specialize in property tax and have had significant training in appraisal.
-Presently, virtually all property tax appeals are being heard by either Judge Brook Thompson or Judge Mark Aaron.

-The judges typically set their own dockets and conduct the hearings in the counties where the property is located or in a centrally situated facility such as DPA's regional offices.
+The judges typically conduct the hearings in the counties where the property is located or in a centrally situated facility such as DPA's regional offices.
 The location of the hearings is a function of the volume of appeals in a given county.
-In most cases, the judges contact the assessor prior to scheduling the hearings to make sure the assessor does not have a scheduling conflict.
-The judges will also typically ask the assessor to reserve a conference room or the like if the hearings are to be held in that particular county.
+Assessors will sometimes be asked to reserve a conference room or the like if the hearings are to be held in that particular county.
 In most cases, a notice of hearing is issued at least thirty (30) days prior to the scheduled hearing date.
 The notice includes information such as the date, time, and location of the hearing.